cswclui/katacoda-scenarios-1/12factor-002/step02.md

 ```

-Notice that now the directory, `node_modules` is installed the demonstration application's working directory.
+Notice that now the directory, `node_modules` is installed in the demonstration application's working directory.

 **Step 6:** Take a look at the contents of the directory `node_modules`.